OCHA-DAP/hdx-python-scraper/documentation/main.md

 ## Breaking Changes
-From 2.2.7, resource name is used when available instead of creating name from url so tests that use saved data from the Read class may break
+From 2.2.7, resource name is used when available instead of creating name from url so tests that use saved data from the Read class may break. file_type parameters in various Read methods renamed to format.

 From 2.1.2, Python 3.7 no longer supported